DerryRedjeki/derryredjeki.github.io/index.md

 If someone already knows my real full name (especially came from LinkedIn as an example), then it's great.

 I don't have an intention to hide my real full name, I just don't want anyone to pronounce my real full name more struggle because of my full name.
-Instead, I create my alias full name to make it easier to read and pronounce as well)
+Instead, I create my alias full name to make it easier to read and pronounce as well.

 Anyway,